All Guides About Start Here

 How long does it take to build a micro SaaS?

-Most solo founders build a micro SaaS MVP in 4–12 weeks using modern tools like Lovable, Cursor, or Bubble.
-The median time to first revenue is approximately 3 months from starting.
-The median time to reach $1,000 MRR is 12–18 months.
-These timelines assume validation before building and a clear target customer from the start.
+Most solo builders ship the smallest working version in 4–12 weeks using modern tools like Lovable, Cursor, or Bubble.
+The typical time from starting to making your first dollar is about 3 months.
+The typical time to reach $1,000 a month in subscriptions is 12–18 months.
+These timelines assume you tested the idea before you built it and knew exactly who your customer was from the start.

 +